OrdinaryMagician/ibuki_m/README.md

 Your increased bone and muscle density make you unable to swim.
 You will sink to the bottom unless you actively keep pushing yourself up *(luckily you can breathe underwater)*.
 Your bulk and strength allow you to easily shove enemies out of the way as you move, unless they're just too heavy.
 You can also press a dedicated "push" button to do so on the spot.

-You're equipped with a **Forx® JetBurst™ Impulsor**, allowing you to pretty much fly wherever you want by pressing a dedicated button.
-A second press will disengage the jetpack.
+Apart from some minimal clothing for *"modesty"* (a simple black bikini and jacket), you've got yourself the armored exoskeleton from your old WW3 days, with its mounted **Forx® JetBurst™ Impulsor** on the back.
+This allows you to pretty much fly wherever you want by pressing a dedicated button, then disengaging with a second press.
 Fuel is limited, but it regenerates when not in use.

 Note: **Ibuki** is 2.2m tall *(7'3" for 'mericans)*, which would generally make it difficult to move around in maps.
 While normal crouching is already a thing, there's also a special "auto-duck" feature that will allow her to easily fit into spots that are at least 56 map units tall, immediately fixing that issue.
 This feature is NOT dependent on crouching, so it won't break in maps that disable it.